This image is text that has been shaped into a swirl design that reads, "Preservation of our legacy"

-Minute-long videos and digital exhibitions highlight the visual histories of a variety of digitized artworks and photographs held at the Schomburg Center.
-View the center’s legacy digital exhibitions here.
+*Scroll to explore minute-long videos and digital exhibitions that highlight the visual histories of a variety of digitized artworks and photographs held at the Schomburg Center.

 NUEVAYORKINOS x DIGITAL SCHOMBURG PRESENTS